-Twelve Chevrolet Tahoes are requested at \$35,000 each for a total of \$420,000.
+Ten Chevrolet Tahoes are requested at \$35,000 each for a total of \$350,000.00.
 These Tahoes are replacement vehicles for current MCSU inspectors and will be used for 100% MCSAP eligible activities.
 MCSAP funded vehicles are replaced once they have surpassed their operational lifespan and outside the period of performance of the grant used to purchase the vehicles.

-Light and radio installation packages (\$170,400.00), push bumpers (\$3,000.00), and lock boxes (\$15,600.00) are requested for the 12 Chevrolet Tahoes.
+Light and radio installation packages (\$130,000,00), push bumpers (\$3,000.00), and lock boxes (\$13,000.00) are requested for the 10 Chevrolet Tahoes.
 The funding request is to ensure continuity between personnel assigned to MCSU and the rest of ALEA.

-Operation and Maintenance Costs are included at a total of \$8,992.93.
+Operation and Maintenance Costs are included at a total of \$16,76.60.
 The costs associated with operation and maintenance will be applied towards IT services, solutions, systems that include PRISM funded technology - MOLEP, which require backup, storage, security, network services and intrusion protection to enable the MCSU to access and operate connected systems in conducting their enforcement and inspection activities in a safe, secure and efficient manner.
 These costs are also associated with maintaining state safety data quality (SSDQ).
 The operation and maintenance costs are delineated to data backup software and SAN data storage, firewall and virus protection support and maintenance, network security and monitoring and data center security; Microsoft software, and CISCO Network technical assistance services.
-The Operation and Maintenance Costs budget line item was decreased to reflect the final full FY 2019 awarded amount on the Notice of Grant Agreement/Amendment.

-MCSU computers will be reaching their operatioanl lifespan and outside the period of performance.
+MCSU computers will be reaching their operational lifespan and outside the period of performance.
 Replacing computers and peripherals will ensure the MCSU continues to run efficiently and put MCSU personnel on a five year rotation for new computers and docking stations.